hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/hello-logging.md

 - The Basic Mode that shows the SQL query only.
 This is activated when the logger's level is set to DEBUG.
 - The Full Mode that shows the SQL query and its parameter values.
 This is activated when the logger's level is set to TRACE.

+In short, TRACE logs the SQL and its parameters, DEBUG logs the SQL only, and INFO and up doesn't log SQL queries at all.

 ## Running the Application